 If you’re not convinced that you need custom pricing options, we’re here to prove you otherwise.
 These customizable options bring you:

-• Higher conversion rates: Tailored pricing attracts more customers by offering prices that match their expectations and needs.
+- Higher conversion rates: Tailored pricing attracts more customers by matching their price expectations.

-• Increased customer loyalty: Personalized pricing strategies, such as discounts for repeat customers or special prices for members, encourage customers to return.
+- Increased customer loyalty: Personalized discounts for repeat customers or members encourage return visits.

-• Flexibility and control: You gain greater control over your pricing strategies, enabling quick adaptation to market changes or customer preferences.
+- Flexibility and control: Greater control enables quick adaptation to market changes or customer preferences.

 Product-based vs systemic pricing